linrongbin16/lin.vim/README.md

 # A highly optimized .vimrc config file

 The .vimrc file is suited to programming.
-It is extremely well organized and folds in sections.
-Each section is labeled and each option is commented.

-It fixes many of the inconveniences of vanilla vim including

  * A single config can be used across Windows, Mac and linux
- * Eliminates swap and backup files from littering directories, preferring to store in a central location.
- * Fixes common typos like :W, :Q, etc
- * Setup a solid set of settings for Formatting (change to meet your needs)
  * Setup the interface to take advantage of vim's features including
    * omnicomplete
    * line numbers